codeforkansascity/civic-project-mapping/readme.md

 ### Problem Statement

+Primary goal for this app -- connecting citizens (Tinder for projects).
+Details in project's wiki: https://github.com/codeforkansascity/civic-project-mapping/wiki

-Need for a community project map: *The Community Capital Fund* and our partners have realized through our work that a map of existing community-based projects does not exist and that often, neighborhood associations and organizations are not aware of projects/programs occurring near them, and often do not know of other organizations doing similar work.
+Initial impetus for a community project map: *The Community Capital Fund* and our partners have realized through our work that a map of existing community-based projects does not exist and that often, neighborhood associations and organizations are not aware of projects/programs occurring near them, and often do not know of other organizations doing similar work.
 CCF believes that neighborhoods that partner with and learn from others